rfratto/vim-iterm2-navigator/README.md

 is vim/neovim, a vim function will be invoked to move to a new vim pane.
 If there is no pane to move to, an iTerm pane will be moved to instead.
 If the current iTerm2 pane isn't vim/neovim, a new iTerm pane will be moved to.

+## Limitations

+The title of the iTerm2 profile must either contain Job or allow applications to change the title via an escape sequence.
+This is needed to detect when the active pane is running nvim.